Website translation

 Updated on

-If you run a business, using neural machine translation to translate your website is a smart strategy for reaching new markets, optimizing your website for multilingual searches, increasing international sales – and ultimately, growing your business.
-While neural machine translation can sound complex, leveraging it for website translation can be surprisingly simple.
-What’s the secret?
-You’ll find out as we spill the beans in this article!
+And if you run a business, using neural machine translation to translate your website is a smart strategy for reaching new markets, optimizing your website for multilingual searches, increasing international sales—and ultimately, growing your business.

 Read on as we explore how neural machine translation came into being and provide a beginner-friendly explanation of how it works.
-We’ll also shed light on how you can use it to translate your website without needing to first obtain a Ph.D. in machine translation!
+We’ll also shed light on how you can use it to translate your website without needing first to obtain a Ph.D. in machine translation!

-To explain what neural machine translation is, we need to first have an understanding of machine translation (MT).
 Simply put, machine translation is the process of using computer software to translate text from one language to another.
-Feed your input sentence to the machine translation software, and it will automatically generate translated text in your target language for you.
+Feed your input sentence to the machine translation software, and it will automatically generate translated text in your target language.
 No human involvement needed.

 Machine translation is used in all sorts of ways, such as: